pouretrebelle/alan-kay-essay/ideas.md

 - Bruner
 	- enactive, iconic and symbolic
 	- how each of the Dynabook’s elements controlled each of them

+## The Desktop Metaphor
+- ARC -> PARC migration
+- What they had to work with from the NKS
+- Modes
+- User Illusion

 ## Legacy
 - Implications for ‘new media’, Manovich